kabary/Tokyo/README.md

 # Tokyo
 The Tokyo Project - 🗼

 ### This project is basically a run through many tools used in DevOps.
-It will keep expanding until it covers all the following concepts
+It will keep expanding until it covers all the following concepts/tools:

 1. Python
 2. Databases